 Contact us at 919-783-9669 today to connect with a qualified wills and probate lawyer.

 These alternatives obviously require advance planning, but they may not be necessary for every estate plan.
 Working with a wills and probate lawyer now can minimize the hardship to your family at the time of your death.
 Lawyers with experience in this field can give you insights they have gained through study and real-life application.

-The attorneys of Haas Tharrington, P.A. understand that whatever the size of your estate and trusts, the way they are set up and how they are administered can make a huge difference to the surviving family and beneficiaries.
+The attorneys of Haas & Associates, P.A. understand that whatever the size of your estate and trusts, the way they are set up and how they are administered can make a huge difference to the surviving family and beneficiaries.
 We are knowledgeable in North Carolina probate law, and we help all kinds of families maximize the assets that their families and loved ones retain after they are gone.
 Having this knowledgeable and skillful representation is important, especially when minor children are left behind.